Do you know the 5 standards you should demand if hospitalized with Parkinson's?

 Researchers from Hackensack University Medical Center published a study in December 2023 that evaluated over 31,000 PD medication orders and determined that custom orders were more likely to result in timely medication administration when compared to non-custom orders.

-Researchers from Cleveland Clinic published findings from a study looking at the impact of changes in dosing and timing of medications from the stable home regimen.
+Researchers from Cleveland Clinic published findings from a study examining the impact of changes in dosing and timing of medications from the stable home regimen.
 They showed a significant increase in length of stay, readmission, and death.
 This group of authors reminded us of the importance of utilizing drug-disease interaction alerts.

 What is the bottom-line take home message